‘Judge a man by his questions rather than his answers.’ Voltaire.

-- Asking questions makes you more creative because is helps you reframe problems, challenge your assumptions and find new perceptives on a problem.
+- Asking questions helps you reframe problems, challenge your assumptions and find new perspectives on a problem.

 - When you have a challenge or need to solve a problem, before you begin brainstorming solutions, spend 10 minutes just asking questions.